Hidden Singer (South Korean TV series): Round 1

 The singer and five impersonators go in order (from #1-#6, though before, after, or in between individual parts, multiple or all singers can sing at once).
 At the end of the first half of the song, the 100-member audience votes on who they believe sounds least like the original singer, and the celebrity panel discusses their votes and thoughts on the real singer's position.
 When the results are revealed, the number of votes are shown for each person in order (there have been case where the votes are shown in reverse order), and the one with the highest number of votes is eliminated.
 If it is an impersonator, they introduce themself.
-In round 1, only the doors for the real singer and elimination are opened.
-As in three episodes so far, if the original singer is not in the hidden stage because six impersonators were chosen instead of five, there would be six impersonators in the next round (The real singer is said to be in "room number 7").
+In round 1, only the doors for the real singer and eliminated participant are opened.
+As in four episodes so far, if the original singer is not in the hidden stage because six impersonators were chosen instead of five, there would be six impersonators in the next round (The real singer is said to be in "room number 7").

 Round 2

 The remaining five (or six) sing half of the next song in the hidden stage (with their positions shuffled).
 After voting and discussion, the next half of the song is sung, but the doors are opened, and the impersonators faces are revealed.
-The elimination is then announced, and, if an impersonator is eliminated, he/she introduces themself.
+The eliminated participant is then announced, and, if an impersonator is eliminated, he/she introduces themself.

 Round 3

 The singer and three (or four) surviving impersonators sing the next song in the hidden stage, but the music does not stop.
 Instead, the audience votes during the interlude, and the impersonators' and singer's positions are revealed during the second half.

 During round 3, the surviving impersonators also introduce themselves.
 Each one has a nickname like (nickname)(singer's name).
 Nicknames are usually qualities (like "Handsome Man Nam Jin"), places of origin (like "Jinju Kim Kyung-ho"), song titles that are relevant to their backstory as a fan (like "On The Street Kim Kwang-seok"), occupations (like "Welder Im Chang-jung"), or even puns ("Who Shin Ji/누구 신지" is a pun on the phrase "Nugushinji" which translates to "Who is it") though there can be other types.
 The impersonators can be celebrities, foreigners, and both male and female regardless of the singer's gender.

 Around this time, a medley of the singer's songs (that are not mission songs) or a special performance are sung by members of the panel and the impersonators.

-At the end of round 3, the elimination is announced.
+At the end of round 3, the eliminated participant is announced.